stelace/stelace/README.md

 yarn plugins
 ```

-- You can also seed the database with hard-coded development API keys, so you can always use the same keys for development with local server:
+- You can also seed the database with auto-generated API keys:

 ```sh
 yarn seed